knowdive/resources/CKAN.md

     JETTY_PORT=8983       # (line 19)
 ### d.
 Start or restart the Jetty server.
     sudo service jetty9 restart
-        You should now see a welcome page from Solr if you open http://localhost:8983/solr/
+        You should now see a welcome page from Solr if you open http://localhost:8983/solr/, otherwise there is an error but continue with the following steps
 ### e.
 Replace the default ``schema.xml`` file with a symlink to the CKAN schema file included in the sources.
     sudo mv /etc/solr/conf/schema.xml /etc/solr/conf/schema.xml.bak
     sudo ln -s /usr/lib/ckan/default/src/ckan/ckan/config/solr/schema.xml /etc/solr/conf/schema.xml
 ### f.
+Finally, change the solr_url setting in your CKAN configuration file (``/etc/ckan/default/development.ini``) to point to your Solr server, for example:
+    solr_url=http://127.0.0.1:8983/solr
+### g.
 Now restart Solr:
     sudo service jetty9 restart
         Check that Solr is running by opening http://localhost:8983/solr/.
-### g.
-Finally, change the solr_url setting in your CKAN configuration file (``/etc/ckan/default/development.ini``, ``/etc/ckan/default/production.ini``) to point to your Solr server, for example:
-    solr_url=http://127.0.0.1:8983/solr
+If it is then continue directly with the steps of 6, otherwise there is an error so continue with all the following steps of 5

 ### h.
 Make the following solr updates:
     sudo mkdir /etc/systemd/system/jetty9.service.d